astronomer/docs/astro/environment-variables.md

 ## Call environment variables in a DAG

-You can call environment variables storing your Airflow variables and connections from DAG code in the following ways:
+You can use the following methods to call environment variables in your DAG code:

 - `Variable.get('<environment-variable-key>')`
 - `os.getenv('<environment-variable-key>', '<default_value>')`